Is pre-registration required for the audition tour?

 How are students over the age of 18 who stay at Roosevelt University supervised?

 What is the Liability Release Form for students ages 15-17?
+(Chicago only)

-When is Check-in and check-out?
+When is check-in and check-out?

 Can students pick their roommates?